-Units 1 and 2 will be assessed in two hour fifteen minute papers with short, open response and resource linked questions along with extended writing tasks.
+Units 1 and 2 will be assessed in 2 hour 15 minutes papers with short, open response and resource linked questions along with extended writing tasks.
 Each unit represents 30% of the total marks for the qualification.

 In addition there will be: